-You can use the Microsoft[®] SQL Server[®] memory (with AWE) when running Microsoft SQL Server 2000 or Microsoft SQL Server 2005 (32-bit) on Windows Server (32-bit).
+You can use the Microsoft SQL Server memory (with AWE) when running Microsoft SQL Server 2005 (32 bit) on Windows Server (32 bit).
 This is helpful when your server has more than 4 GB of RAM and you want Microsoft SQL Server to be able to use that.
-For Microsoft SQL Server 2000 with AWE, use the same value for minimum and maximum server memory because this will be a static memory allocation.
-To use Microsoft SQL Server 2005 with AWE, use the recommended values for minimum and maximum server memory for instance-level settings.
-For more information about Enabling AWE Memory for Microsoft SQL Server to the Microsoft Developer Network Web site, which can be accessed from:
+For using Microsoft SQL Server 2005 with AWE, use the recommended values for Min and Max server memory for instance level settings.
+For more information on Enabling AWE Memory for Microsoft SQL Server Memory, refer to the Microsoft Developer Network Web site, which can be accessed from: http://msdn.microsoft.com/en-us/library/ms190673(SQL.90).aspx.

-http://msdn.microsoft.com/en-us/library/ms190673(SQL.90).aspx